IntroToDeepLearning-2023/swin_unet_dates_averaged/README.md

-# Crop Type Segmentation with Swin Transformer 🛰️
+# Crop Type Segmentation with Swin Unet Transformer 🛰️

 This repository contains the code for training a crop type segmentation model using the Swin Transformer architecture.
 The model is designed for segmentation tasks on remote sensing data, specifically for classifying different crop types in satellite imagery.
 ...